 - A reference for future job and internship opportunities.

-- Be graduating from a BA course from one of University Arts London colleges finishing in the year of the internship.
-Those completing MA or other higher courses are not eligible for the AWP programme.
+- Be graduating from a BA course from one of UAL’s colleges finishing in the year of application.
+Those completing MA or other higher courses, and those who graduated in previous years, are not eligible for the AWP programme

-- Not enrolled on any course of study during the period of the internship.
+- Not be enrolled on any course of study during the period of the internship

 Gasworks – a contemporary art organisation based in South London, housing artists’ studios and offering a programme of exhibitions and events, artists’ residencies, international fellowships and participation projects.
 The intern will work directly with Triangle Network staff on network-wide projects, such as international artists’ residencies and workshops, gaining an insight into the coordination of a dynamic global network of grass-roots arts organisations.